 SEC.
 1. ANNUAL MEETING.

 The Annual Meeting of the members of the Association for the election of Directors and the transaction of any other business shall be held at Vassar College at a time to be determined by the Board.
-Presently, the Annual Meeting is held on Reunion Weekend each June.
-In exceptional circumstances, as determined by the Executive Committee, the Annual Meeting may be conducted electronically.
+Presently, the Annual Meeting is held on Saturday of Reunion Weekend each June.
+In exceptional circumstances, as determined by the Executive Committee, the Annual Meeting may be conducted virtually.
 Notice of each Annual Meeting shall be given at least thirty (30) days in advance.

 SEC.
 2. SPECIAL MEETINGS.

-Special meetings of the Association shall be held at Vassar College at a time to be determined by the Board and may be called by the Board or upon the written request of four hundred (400) members, representing at least fifteen (15) classes and ten (10) states.
-Such a request shall be filed with the Associate Vice President.
+Special meetings of the Association shall be held at Vassar College or virtually at a time to be determined by the Board and may be called by the Board or upon the written request of four hundred (400) members, representing at least fifteen (15) classes and ten (10) states.
+Such a request shall be filed with the Executive Director.
 The date for such meeting shall not be less than two (2) months, nor more than three (3) months, from the date of such written request.
 Notice of such meeting shall be given at least thirty (30) days prior to the date of such meeting and shall give notice of the business to come before the meeting.

 SEC.
 3. QUORUM.